puppetlabs/puppet-docs/source/pe/2.5/appendix.markdown

 ### Upgrading the Console Server Requires an Increased MySQL Buffer Pool Size

-An inadequate default MySQL server setting can interfere with upgrades to Puppet Enterprise console servers.
+An inadequate default MySQL buffer pool size setting can interfere with upgrades to Puppet Enterprise console servers.

 **The PE 2.5 upgrader will check for this bad setting.** If you are affected, it will warn you and give you a chance to abort the upgrade.